Femke Merel van Kooten

+Political career

+Party for the Animals

-She was first elected in the 2017 general election, in which she stood as a member of the Party for the Animals (Partij voor de Dieren - PvdD).
+Van Kooten served as a member of the Provincial Council of Utrecht for the Party for the Animals (PvdD) from 26 March 2015 until 4 February 2019.

+She was first elected in the 2017 general election.
 From 15 October 2018 to 4 February 2019, she was on maternity leave from Parliament.

+Independent MP and Party for the Future

 On 16 July 2019, she left the PvdD and became an independent MP.
-In December 2019, she joined 50Plus but remained an independent member of parliament.
-She left 50Plus in May 2020 together with its leader Henk Krol, forming the Party for the Future (Partij voor de Toekomst - PvdT).
+In December 2019, she joined 50PLUS but remained an independent member of parliament.
+She left 50PLUS in May 2020 along with its leader Henk Krol, forming the Party for the Future (PvdT).

-After about three months, in early August 2020, she left the PvdT in opposition to its merger with Group Otten (Groep Otten - GO), a party formed by former members of the far right Forum for Democracy (Forum voor Democratie - FVD).
+After about three months, in early August 2020, she left the PvdT in opposition to its merger with the Otten Group (GO), a party formed by former members of the far-right Forum for Democracy (FvD).
 The merger had been arranged by Krol without her knowledge.
 Once again, she became an independent member of parliament, and remained so for the rest of the parliamentary term.
 The Party for the Future was eventually completely dissolved before the end of 2020.

+Leader of Splinter

-For the general election in 2021, van Kooten formed her own party named Splinter, and was the party's lead candidate (lijsttrekker).
+Ahead of the 2021 general election, van Kooten founded her own party named Splinter, and was the party's lead candidate.
 However, Splinter received only 30,000 votes, less than half of the 70,000 vote threshold required for a seat.
 As a result, she did not return to the House of Representatives.

+As Splinter's lead candidate, Van Kooten was elected to the municipal council of Woerden in the 2022 municipal election, taking office on 30 March of that year.
+She attempted to return to the House of Representatives in the 2023 general election, but her party received 13,000 votes and won no seats.